PacificBiosciences/pb-assembly/README.md

 # Configuration

-Both FALCON and FALCON_Unzip take a config file as their only input parameter.
+Both FALCON and FALCON-Unzip take a config file as their only input parameter.

 Here is a sample [fc_run.cfg](cfgs/fc_run_200kb.cfg) that was designed to work with the 200kb test case found below.